Matthew Troy: Convictions

-In 1976, Troy faced federal income tax charges that he had failed to report income on funds that he stolen from his clients’ estates.
+In 1976, Troy faced federal income tax charges for failing to report income on funds that he had stolen from his clients’ estates.
 Troy pleaded guilty to one charge of filing a false tax return and served 55 days in prison.
 Although he pleaded guilty to a felony, under state law, the crime was a misdemeanor which allowed him to hold on to his council seat.
 He was disbarred after the plea.

 He ran for re-election in 1977 but lost the Democratic nomination to Sheldon Leffler in the wake of his conviction.
 Leffler, coincidentally, was eventually convicted of campaign fraud in 2013.

 The State of New York indicted him on larceny and perjury charges as a result of the federal investigation in 1977.
 A judge dismissed the perjury charge but let the remaining larceny charges go to trial.
 At his trial, Troy stated that he took the money because he overdrew his checking account.
 A judge turned aside his argument that the charges constituted double jeopardy and that his agreement with federal prosecutors to face no further charges did not permit the conviction.
 In 1979, Troy consented to a guilty verdict and was sentenced to 26 weekends in prison.